Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

-First, we conducted three separate ANOVA tests to evaluate whether different choices of classification schemes, guidelines, and moderator types impacted participant-reported cognitive burden.
-Additionally, we performed an independent samples \textit{t}-test to assess the effect of the text box component on the cognitive burden.
-Table \ref{table:cognitive_burden} presents the results of these tests, which revealed that participants in the condition with a text box (\textit{M} = 3.86, \textit{SD} = 1.73, \textit{EM} = .05) experienced a significantly higher cognitive burden compared to those without such a box (\textit{M} = 3.66, \textit{SD} = 1.80, \textit{EM} = .05).
+\textbf{Usability.} We examined how variations in each component of flagging mechanisms differentially impacted the cognitive burden on our participants, thereby potentially influencing flag usability.
+Our analysis (Table \ref{table:cognitive_burden}, Appendix \ref{sec:appendix_additional_analyses}) shows that participants in the condition with a text box (\textit{M} = 3.86, \textit{SD} = 1.73, \textit{EM} = .05) experienced a significantly higher cognitive burden compared to those without such a box (\textit{M} = 3.66, \textit{SD} = 1.80, \textit{EM} = .05).
 No other effects approached statistical significance.

-Similarly, we conducted three separate ANOVA tests to evaluate whether different choices of classification schemes, guidelines, and moderator types impacted participants' self-reported likelihood of using the flagging mechanism in the future.
-We also performed an independent samples \textit{t}-test to assess the effect of the text box component on users' likelihood to flag again.
-Table \ref{table:future_use} presents the results of these tests, showing that variations in how each flagging component is presented (or not presented) did not significantly affect the future use of the flagging mechanism.
+We also found that variations in how each flagging component is presented (or not presented) did not significantly affect participants' self-reported likelihood of using flagging mechanism (Table \ref{table:future_use}, Appendix \ref{sec:appendix_additional_analyses}).

-In sum, our analysis suggests that offering a text box significantly affects the perceived cognitive burden of the flagging mechanism.
-However, it does not significantly affect the likelihood of future use of flags.
-Further, offering additional information about classification schemes, posting guidelines, and moderation types does not compromise the usability of flags.